3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 The FT will execute from the DB410c and provide a very simple way to install target software once the SD Card has been created as shown in the next section.
-It can be configured to install Android or Ubuntu into the target eMMC memory, subsequently allowing the target to directly boot into the OS installed, and no longer requiring the SD Card.
+It can be configured to install Android or Debian into the target eMMC memory, subsequently allowing the target to directly boot into the OS installed, and no longer requiring the SD Card.